Meshugah/EduFundFullStack/README.md

   - Sharing
   - URL
 - Tests! : add a testing framework with unit tests and github actions
+- Structure :
-- Structure : Move Business logic from routes into controller directory
+  - Move Business logic from routes into controller directory
+  - Unhardcode port after hosting is setup

 ### Not Included